rafaeltmbr/serial-monitor/README.md

 # Serial Monitor

-Enhanced serial monitor with gadgets.
+Enhanced serial monitor with widgets (graphs, buttons, knobs etc).

 ## Todo
 List of all tasks that should be done before the first release.